Ghislaine Maxwell pleads not guilty to Jeffrey Epstein-related sex charges

-Jeffrey Epstein's former girlfriend has pleaded not guilty to charges she recruited girls and women for the financier to sexually abuse more than two decades ago.
+She has pleaded not guilty to charges she recruited girls and women for the financier to sexually abuse more than two decades ago.

-British socialite Ghislaine Maxwell appeared in a video court hearing in Manhattan.
+The British socialite appeared in a video court hearing in Manhattan and was refused bail because she posed a substantial actual risk of flight.

 Maxwell, 58, has been held without bail since her July 2 arrest at her million-dollar New Hampshire estate, where prosecutors say she refused to open the door for FBI agents, who busted through to find that she had retreated to an interior room.